sherzader/entente/README.md

 # Entente

-Entente is a social media web application inspired by Meetup.
+Entente is a web application for creating communities and hosting events.
+It's inspired by Meetup.

 ##[Live](http://entente.io) ##